This post may contain affiliate links, see my Privacy Policy.

 Some years the fishing is better than others, but we always catch enough to have a huge fish fry back at camp.

 Most years we also have enough to bring back home and stock our freezers.
 I use the same recipe for making beer battered fish at home as I do at camp.
-I also make this pan fried Walleye and a fish salad with the frozen fish.
+I also make this pan fried Walleye and a fish salad with frozen fish.

 Rod is always our fish fryer at camp.